Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Let’s talk about different accommodation styles first, so you can get an idea of what type of place would suit your needs and budget.

-As a digital nomad having a slow travel lifestyle, I tend to stay in apartments, but in Tokyo, I usually stay only about one week at a time on a way to somewhere else in Japan, so I prefer hotels & hostels here.
+As a digital nomad practicing a slow travel lifestyle, I tend to stay in apartments, but in Tokyo, I usually stay only about one week at a time on my way to somewhere else in Japan.
+So I prefer hotels & hostels here.

-To travel in Japan on a budget doesn’t mean you should sleep in a park or an internet cafe or such.
+To travel in Japan on a budget doesn’t mean you need to sleep in a park or an internet cafe, or such that.
 I wouldn’t.

 So my tip is to book a place to stay as early as you can, no matter what price range or accommodation type you are looking for.